Levendor/reveal.js/speaker-notes.md

 There are many other advantages of using the BSON format, such as it enables internal index and map document properties.
 Also, it increases the read/write throughput of MongoDB.

 MongoDB provides sharding to overcome scaling problem of web or mobile application.
 Sharding is a method, in which data is distributed across multiple machines.
 With the help of sharding, it is able to offer horizontal scalability.
 Sharding is a complicated process, and is done with the help of several shards.
 Each shard holds some part of the data as a separate database.
 Merging all the shards together forms a single logical database.
-Operations over here are performed by query routers.

 MongoDB supports range query, regular expression and other types of searches.
 The queries include user-defined JavaScript functions, and they return specific fields from the documents.
 By indexing BSON documents, it can support ad-hoc queries.
 At the slide you can see the difference between a SQL query and a MongoDB query, by checking how to fetch all the records from a table for the employee name ‘XYZ’ in both databases.